All Episodes

 Evidence exists to show that the Tea Party.

-Not only that, the Tea Party paid off John Wilkes booth.
+Not only that, the Tea Party paid off John Wilkes Booth.

 Did you know that?

-It's much deeper even than that.
+Yeah, it's much deeper even than that.

-That's just the surface of what I've been able to learn, digging deep and working hard.
+That's just the surface of what I've been able to learn digging deep and working hard.

 Anyway, greetings, folks.